 Alor Benu Durga Puja in Edison, NJ

 The ‘Ekchala’ style Durga idol is the main attraction of this humble celebration by a few Bengali families in Edison, NJ.
 This is more a gharoa (homely) puja than a community puja.
-The festive evenings from October 4-6 will see various cultural indulgences by the organizers and their families.
-The puja schedule is chock-a-block with traditional rituals from pushpanjali to the Goddess in the morning to dhunuchi naach in the evening to family dinner at night.
+The festive evenings from September 26-28 will see various cultural indulgences by the organizers and their families.
+The puja schedule is chock-a-block with traditional rituals from pushpanjali to the Goddess in the morning to dhunuchi naach in the evening to a family dinner at night.

 • Venue: 2 Farmhaven Avenue, Edison, NJ 08820